 The Food and Chemical Toxicology journal published a study in November 2012 linking a strict diet of genetically modified corn treated with Roundup herbicides with the development of tumors in rats.
 This two-year study, by Professor Gilles-Eric Seralini had a normal thorough review process applied to it.
-The paper was objectively and anonymously peer reviewed, before being published, however after significant pressure was put on the publishing journal it was retracted a year later on November 2013.
+The paper was objectively and anonymously peer-reviewed, before being published, however after significant pressure was put on the publishing journal it was retracted a year later in November 2013.

 The current FDA Deputy Commissioner Michael R. Taylor, is a lawyer who has spent most of his career working for the FDA, but prior to that he spent a couple years representing Monsanto.

 Prior to that, he was a practicing lawyer who lead the way to dismantling the Delaney clause, a law that protected US food from having chemicals added, known as the Food Additives Amendment of 1958.
 It was written specifically to keep food safe, as studies had revealed that certain carcinogens in food, even at levels less than one part per million, were a serious risk to human health.